AlphaWang/alpha-notes/tech/Flink.md

 class SlackEnumerator implements SplitEnumerator<SlackNotificaiton, EnumeratorState> {
   SplitEnumeratorContext<SlackNotification> context;
+  //queue of unprocessed msg
   EnumeratorState state;
   SlackClient client;

   // start: invoked just once.
   // 注册回调：发现新分片
   void start() {
-    //  Invoke the given callable periodically and handover the return value to the handler which will be executed by the source coordinator. context.callAsync(client::getNotifications, (msgs, ex) -> {
+    //Invoke the given callable periodically and handover the return value to the handler which will be executed by the source coordinator. context.callAsync(client::getNotifications, (msgs, ex) -> {
 			state.upprocessedNotification.addAll(msgs)
     }, 0, 60_000);